amalex5/proof-pilgrim/trig/trig-equations-trapped/trig-equations-trapped.md

 ## Suspicions

-Lila Pastor and Grace Bishara are crack investigators.
+Lila P.<!-- astor --> and Grace B.<!-- ishara--> are crack investigators.
 These gumptious gumshoes had an idea:

 * in general, if we reflect an angle horizontally across the $y$-axis, it's $y$-coordinate doesn't change
 * so if we reflect an angle horizontally across the $y$-axis, it's sine doesn't change